microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

 The Virtual Assistant template has adopted the ASP.NET Core MVC approach which has enabled us to further simplify the template code and be more familiar to .NET developers.
 This has resulted in significant changes to how the Bot is configured and initialised through deeper use of [Dependency Injection (DI)](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2) which improve extensibility and the ability to automate testing.

-### Bot File deprecated
+### Bot file deprecation

 Prior to the Bot Framework SDK 4.3 release, the Bot Framework offered the .bot file as a mechanism to manage resources.
-However, going forward we recommend that you use `appsettings.json` (C#) or `.env` (Typescript) file for managing these resources.
+Going forward we recommend that you use `appsettings.json` (C#) or `.env` (Typescript) file for managing these resources.

 In-line with this change to .bot files we have migrated the template configuration across to appSettings.json for general dependencies and cognitiveModels.json to represent the Dispatch, LUIS and QnA models registered for your assistant.

 This also enables you to leverage standard approaches such as KeyVault.

-### Folder Structure
+### Folder structure

 We have flattened the directory structure, primarily around the Dialogs folders which had a hierarchy enabling Dialogs to have their own resources, responses and state.
 Through our work building Skills and working with customers/partners it became clear this structure didn't scale and became complex.